Same Words, Different Judgments: How Preferences Vary Across Modalities: Discussion

 \section{Discussion}

-This study asked three questions about preference data collection for speech: \textbf{(1)} whether audio preferences are reliable, \textbf{(2)} how modality shapes preference judgments, and \textbf{(3)} whether synthetic ratings can supplement human annotation.
-Our results paint a consistent picture: audio and text preference data are comparably reliable in aggregate, \textit{yet the two modalities produce meaningfully different evaluation dynamics}.
-Raters listening to audio operated with narrower decision thresholds, showed reduced sensitivity to response length, and described their preferences in terms oriented toward the user's needs rather than the content's depth.
+Using a controlled cross-modal experiment, we provide critical analyses examining the reliability and consistency of human preference ratings across text and audio.
+While modalities are comparably reliable in aggregate, they produce meaningfully different evaluation dynamics: audio raters operated with narrower decision thresholds, showed reduced sensitivity to response length, and described their preferences in user-oriented rather than content-depth terms.

-These differences did not manifest as a uniform directional shift---modality did not consistently favor one response over another---but instead interacted with specific prompts to reshape which response was preferred.
-In other words, modality changed \textit{how} people judged, not whether they could judge reliably.
-Synthetic ratings complemented these human signals, identifying where annotators were likely to agree and offering viable proxy scores in both modalities.
-Together, these findings suggest that \textit{audio preference annotation is a qualitatively different evaluative process}---one that may better approximate interactive text evaluation, and could thus serve as a cross-modal proxy for preference pipelines where collecting in-conversation ratings is impractical.